 Instead of hiding a group completely, it is sometimes useful to work with just one representative sequence.
-The <Sequence $ID> \Rightarrow$ Represent group with <Sequence ID> option from the sequence ID> pop-up menu enables this variant of the hidden groups function.
+The Sequence ID> Represent group with Sequence ID> option from the sequence ID pop-up menu enables this variant of the hidden groups function.
 The remaining representative sequence can be visualized and manipulated like any other.
-However, any alignment edits that affect the sequence will also affect the whole sequence group.
+However, any alignment edits that a ect the sequence will also a ect the whole sequence group.